Solo Travel by Design logo with a calm coastal path and horizon

 • how to plan longer stays without burnout

-• balancing travel with real life
+• how to balance travel with real life

 Everything here is grounded in lived experience, active planning, and honest evaluation — not fantasy, hype, or perfection.